amitgandhinz/CloudNotifications/README.md

     *Subscriber Protocols are used to target different customized messages for different protocols, and is optional.*
-    *Workers supporting the above protocols will be provided* *TODO - How do custom application workers get the messages they want to process themselves?*
+    *Workers supporting the above protocols will be provided*

 *We do not currently plan to support attribute based subscriptions.*